TheDhejavu/the-crypto-project/README.md

 # The Crypto Project
 This is a blockchain project that implements some of the major feature of popular cryptocurrency project like Bitcoin and ethereum using go programming language.

+#### NB: This project is for learning purposes and it contains detailed overview of how blockchain works, most importantly how this project works.
+You can checkout references to some major materials that plays important roles in making this project happen.

 # High-level Flow Diagram